springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step3.md

 We need to change the namespace in the prod files.
 We could do this using `sed -i '' "s/dev/prod/g" *-prod.yaml`, but this is error prone.
 The `yq` command line tool is better suited for the job as it understands the yaml structure and can be used to make more controlled changes.

-Run the following commands to update the value of the namespace field in the metadata section of the prod yaml files:
+Run the following commands to update the value of the metadata.namespace nodes in the prod yaml files:

 ```
 yq w -i deployment-prod.yaml "metadata.namespace" "prod"